eBay SEO: How to Optimize Your Listings and Boost Your Cassini Rankings

 - Identifying the keywords that your customers are searching for

 - Incorporating those search terms into your product titles and descriptions

 - Building a strong seller profile by optimizing your page and, more importantly, being a great and trustworthy seller who keeps customers happy

 Just like with everything in life, SEO takes time, so be patient.
-The best thing you can do—is start optimizing your store today to see the results sooner rather than later.
+The best thing you can do is start optimizing your store today to see the results as soon as possible.